-Information Security Management
+Information Security and Risk Management

-Material presented in this course comes from the Information Security and Risk Management domain of the CISSP® CBK.
+Material presented in this course comes from the Information Security and Risk Management domain of the CISSP® Common Body of Knowledge (CBK).
 Students will learn to define, describe, and discuss the planning, organization, and roles of individuals in identifying and securing an organization's information assets.
 Students will also learn to develop, use and recognize policies, procedures, and guidelines used in information security and risk management.
 Finally, students should be able to explain, from a management perspective, human resource issues as they relate to confidential, proprietary, and private information.

-Access Control, Applications, and Systems Development Security
+Access Control, Security Assessment, and Security in the Software Development Lifecycle